Skip to main content

 The API uses different concepts for returning collections of elements depending on the context:

-• lists (java.util.List) are usually used when the elements are already in memory and random access is possible.
-Depending on the context manipulation (add, remove, etc.) might also be possible.
+• Lists (java.util.List) are used when the elements are already in memory and random access is possible.
+Depending on the context, manipulation (add, remove, and so on) might also be possible.

-• iterables (java.util.Iterable) are usually used, when elements are retrieved on demand.
-They do not allow random access, but instead only allow iterating through the elements.
+• Iterables (java.util.Iterable) are used when elements are retrieved on demand.
+They don’t allow random access, but only allow iterating through the elements.

 Maps